-Almost 13 years ago, Bernard Madoff a well-respected American financer who once held the position of chairman at the prestigious NASDAQ exchange, was arrested for orchestrating the largest investor fraud and Ponzi scheme in history, coming in at $65 billion.
+In 2008, Bernard Madoff a once well-respected American financer who held the position of chairman at the prestigious NASDAQ exchange, was arrested for orchestrating the largest investor fraud and Ponzi scheme in history, coming in at $65 billion.
 This is by far the biggest financial crime ever committed, and certainly the biggest investment fraud case.

 The monumental losses and widespread attention generated by the 2008 Madoff case may have contributed to a hastened level of enforcement and investigations into potential Ponzi schemes, following a long-term decline in cases between 2010 and 2018.
 But in 2019, investment fraud cases recently surged again – up 30% – to 60 cases in the United States alone.

-The specter of seemingly legitimate investment schemes targeting the public come at a terrible cost to individuals and families, where life savings are stolen and used to fuel luxury lifestyles for the white-collar criminals selling snake oil in the form of high yield investment fraud schemes.
+The specter of seemingly legitimate investment schemes targeting the public comes at a terrible cost to individuals and families, where life savings are stolen and used to fuel luxury lifestyles for the white-collar criminals selling snake oil in the form of high-yield investment fraud schemes.

 Since Bernard Madoff was arrested, there have been significant changes in the fraud and Ponzi scheme landscape: